What are Nonpassive Income and Losses?

 Nonpassive incomes and losses are not only subject to full disclosure, but also are deductible in the tax year when they occur.
 The classification of a loss as either passive or nonpassive determines if the loss can be deductible for tax purposes.

 Nonpassive activities resulting in income and losses cannot be offset by deductions generated from business activities that generate passive income or losses unless a taxpayer materially participated in the business operation in the past.
 The rule is premised on passive activity rule, which aims to curb tax sheltering.

-For example, losses from partnerships cannot offset income from self-employment.
-However, only income from passive activities can be offset by losses from passive activities that create investments aiming to attain a tax loss without a corresponding economic loss.
+For example, losses from partnerships cannot offset income from employment.
+However, income from passive activities can be offset by losses from passive activities that create investments aiming to attain a tax loss without a corresponding economic loss.

 The origin of the rule can be traced back to the 1980s.
 During the period, investors used to offset earned and unearned income by creating losses to avoid the taxman.
 Investors generated losses by manipulating transactions to generate accelerated deductions, such as interest and depreciation.
 However, offsetting is exempt in non-loan situations, which are applicable in self-charged transactions.

-- Nonpassive income and losses are earnings or obligations that cannot be grouped as passive.
+- Nonpassive income and losses are any earnings or losses that cannot be classified as passive.

-- The parameters that test for nonpassive business activities include performed action, the pursuit of the revenue, and overall duration.
+- The criteria for nonpassive business activities include performed action, the pursuit of the revenue, and overall duration.